 — ASBJÖRN MAKI, FAMOUS LAST WORDS

-I nearly lost control, he thought with shame for the hundredth time that day.
-He knew he could not continue as he was; it was no longer safe, not for him, not for anyone.
-It’s time for me to die.
-No hint of sadness followed that thought, instead a wave of relief flowed through him.
-His struggle could finally end.
-But first I must separate fact from fiction and discover the truth behind what happened to Erik.
+You lost control, Asbjörn berated himself for the hundredth time that day.
+He could no longer continue as he was, it was not safe, not for him.
+Not for anyone.
+It’s time for you to die.
+Not yet!
+First, I have to uncover what happened to Erik.
 I owe him that much.
 I owe him so much more.
 My son.
 My. . . .

-Collecting himself mentally, he dropped his hand from his face and walked past the fearful soldiers standing on the sunlit flagstones of the stableyard.
-From inside the building, he could hear Ypse whispered voice, “You’re afraid, but the thing you must understand is adults don’t respect when a child says, ‘don’t touch me.’ ” Asbjörn slowed then stopped at the door, listening to the conversation.
-“The only thing that gives them pause is when a child says, ‘if you touch me I will kill you.’
+From inside the building, he could hear Ypse whispered voice, “You’re afraid, but the thing you must understand is adults don’t respect when a child says, ‘Don’t touch me.’ ” Asbjörn slowed then stopped at the sliding doors, listening to the conversation.
+“The only thing that gives them pause is when a child says, ‘If you touch me I will kill you.’
 I know from personal experience.”

 “I just want it to stop,” returned the voice of a young boy.